 A.Like other stimulant medications, Daytrana is a controlled substance.
 As a result, some pharmacies may not order Daytrana until they receive a prescription.
 To ensure that your preferred pharmacy has a supply of Daytrana on hand when you need it, call our Pharmacy Locator service at 1-800-420-2719 and we'll help you and your pharmacy plan ahead.

 The Daytrana patch contains a prescription central nervous system (brain) stimulant medicine used to treat ADHD in children and adolescents 6 to 17 years old.
-Daytrana may help increase attention and decrease impulsive and hyperactive behavior.
+Use of the Daytrana patch may help increase attention and decrease impulsive and hyperactive behavior.
 The Daytrana patch should be used as a part of a total treatment program for ADHD that may include counseling or other therapies.

 Daytrana is a controlled substance (CII) because it can be abused or lead to dependence.
 Keep Daytrana in a safe place to protect it from theft.
 Selling or giving away Daytrana may harm others and is against the law.
 Tell the prescribing doctor if your child has ever abused or been dependent on alcohol, prescription medicines or street drugs.